baragaun/servicepulse/README.md

 It uses [bg-node-client](https://github.com/baragaun/bg-node-client) to run through some end-to-end tests to verify the operational status of the GraphQL API.

+## Pre-requisites
+* Node.js v20 or higher
+* AWS account with SES access to send out emails

 ## Setup

 Clone this repository and install the dependencies: